MalikWhitten67/Apple-Doctor/README.md

     - Added more data to the database cleaned up the dataset to be more accurate for both doctors and regular users
     - Implemented Attachments in messages allowing users to send their assements as an attachment inwhich shows as a card in the chat
     - Bug fixes on the backend & frontend

+5. Nov 1st - 3rd
+    - Implemented doctor and user profile editing avatars and more
+    - Finished settings page
+    - Added message deleting by hovering
+    - Fixes to message ui
+    - Published the website to be presented